-PL2VETS was founded in October 2012 with corporate papers filed in February 2013 and IRS 501(c)(3) non-profit status granted by the IRS in July 2013.
-It was created by and built by veterans for veterans.
-Any honorably or medically discharged veteran for PTSD and TBI from any conflict who has completed one of the above VA programs may apply for a companion/therapy or Psychiatric Service Dog at no cost.
-PL2VETS is also available to veterans who had a therapy or service dog which passed away and are now in need of a new companion.
-If we place a companion or therapy dog with you, and you have to go back into the Minneapolis, Minnesota VA Hospital for any inpatient stays, Pets Loyal 2 Vets will be happy to board your dog for you at no cost.
-This also depends on your length of stay and space availability in our facility.
+Pets Loyal 2 Vets was founded in October 2012 with corporate papers filed in February 2013 and IRS 501(c)(3) non-profit status granted by the IRS in July 2013.
+It was created and built by veterans for veterans.
+Any honorably or medically discharged veteran with PTSD, TBI or physical assault trauma from any conflict who has completed one of the above VA programs may apply for an emotional support dog or psychiatric service dog at no cost.

 - Reside within Minnesota as a Minnesota resident or, in Pierce or St. Croix Counties in Western Wisconsin